evmos/docs/docs/protocol/modules/evm.md

 to give exact control of who can access these features.

-By default, the EVM is *permissionless*, meaning that everyone can deploy smart contracts and send EVM transaction unless they specifically been blacklisted.
+By default, the EVM is *permissionless*, meaning that everyone can deploy smart contracts and send EVM transaction unless they have specifically been blacklisted.
 The blacklisted addresses can be defined in the corresponding `AccessControlList`.

 By setting the individual `AccessControlType` for either the create or call functionality as *restricted*,